Frequently Asked Questions (FAQs)

-Q: Do you expect to resume performances from January-May 2021 if COVID-19 is still a public health threat?
+Q: When do you expect to resume full orchestra performances if COVID-19 is still a public health threat?

 A: Public safety is always our foremost priority.
-The Philharmonic will work closely with state and local health officials to abide by any public safety requirements to ensure a safe return to the stage.
+The Philharmonic will work closely with state and local health officials and abide by all public safety requirements to ensure a safe return to the stage.

 Q: Will Philharmonic subscribers get their money returned for canceled concerts?

 A: The Philharmonic is devoted to its valued subscribers.
-With the cancelation of concerts, we will be working with each subscriber individually to determine if they will make a donation, exchange their purchase to another concert or be provided a full refund.
+With the cancelation of concerts, we will be working with each subscriber individually to determine if they choose to make a donation, exchange their purchase to another concert, or receive a full refund.
 Ticket information can be found here.
 We appreciate the generous public support many people are making to help sustain the Philharmonic during these challenging times.

-Q: What is the expected financial loss from the canceled season and concerts through 2020?
+Q: What is the Philharmonic’s expected financial loss from the canceled season and concerts through 2020?

-A: Even after implementing severe cost-cutting measures since the pandemic began, the Philharmonic expects to face at least a $1 million loss in revenue this year due to the need to cancel the fall concerts.
-Due to the generosity of the community and the Small Business Administration’s Payroll Protection Plan loan, the Philharmonic is able to compensate all employees through August 31, 2020.
+A: Even after implementing severe cost-cutting measures since the pandemic began, the Philharmonic expects to face at least a $1.8 million loss in revenue this year due to the need to cancel the fall concerts.
+Due to the generosity of the community and a grant from the Small Business Administration’s Payroll Protection Plan loan, the Philharmonic was able to compensate all employees through August 31, 2020.

-Q: During the pandemic, have donations to the Philanthropic diminished?
+Q: During the pandemic, have donations to the Philharmonic diminished?

-A: The Philharmonic is very fortunate to have the full support of our community during this unprecedented time.
-Thus far, individual donors, foundations and sponsors have graciously stepped in to provide critical interim sustaining support for the orchestra through this needed pause.
+A: The Philharmonic is fortunate to have the generous support of our community during this unprecedented time.
+Thus far, individual donors, foundations, and sponsors have graciously stepped in to provide critical interim sustaining support for the orchestra through this required pause in performances.

 Q: Why can’t fundraising bridge the financial gap during this challenging time?

-A: While contributed revenue has increased, the importance of institutional viability for future generations relies on the engagement of our community through building audiences and attendance at concerts.
-This form of long-term support.
-This support can only be gained through increasing audience attendance enjoying live music within the concert halls.
+A: While contributed revenues are always important, ensuring the Philharmonic’s viability for future generations relies on the engagement of our community through building audiences and attendance at concerts.
+This form of long-term support can only be gained by resuming concerts when it is safe.

 Q. Will the Philharmonic continue its education programs in regional schools?

 A: The Philharmonic is deeply committed to music education across our region.
-We will be working closely with each school district to meet new regulations put into place for this health crisis.
+We are working closely with each school district in order to comply with new regulations during this health crisis.
 For example, the Youth Symphony Orchestra and Club Orchestra programs have been able to successfully resume.
 Other activities are being streamed into classrooms so students can continue to experience education and enrichment activities.

-Q. What is the status of the contract negotiations with Philharmonic musicians?
+Q. What is the status of the contract negotiations between the Philharmonic and the musicians?

-A: The Philharmonic has been in contract negotiations with the musicians’ union since the Summer of 2019.
-Both parties have come to the negotiation table on eight separate occasions to discuss reaching a mutually acceptable agreement.
+A: The Philharmonic has been in contract negotiations with the musicians’ Union since the Summer of 2019.
+Both parties have come to the negotiation table on several occasions to discuss how to reach a mutually acceptable agreement.
 The Philharmonic made a proposal to the Union on September 28 and is awaiting a reply, and hopes to continue these discussions to reach a new contract agreement soon.
-The Philharmonic remains committed to reaching a fair agreement with musicians during this uncertain time that ensures the financial viability of the orchestra for years to come.
+The Philharmonic remains committed to an agreement that is fair to the musicians and will ensure the financial viability and stability of the orchestra for years to come.